 It’s been a long year, but we’ve put in the hard work and now it’s time for us to let the drinks flow and sing from the rooftops.
 Just in time for summer, our favourite perching locations are back and better than ever, with levelled-up menus and more.
 It’s important to (pardon the pun), check-in, play by the rules and arguably most of all, enjoy yourself.
 Here are 20 of the best rooftop bars Melbourne has to offer.

 Johnny’s Green Room

-Rooftop Bar doesn’t need a fancy name—it’s easily one of Melbourne’s frontrunners for the best rooftop in the city.
-Good burgers, craft beer, and rooftop movies in summer.
-Still the best place to impress Sydney visitors.
+Melbourne’s institution-status, Rooftop Bar is simply fail-proof.
+It’s easily one of Melbourne’s frontrunners for the best rooftop in the city.
+Good burgers, craft beers, rooftop movies in summer.
+They’ve got it all.

 The Wolf’s Lair

 The Wolf’s Lair is well-hidden.
 Located behind Jimmy Watson's main restaurant, this snug, upper-level garden is filled with the usual drinks suspects, as well as unusual spirits mixed to perfection.
 Feeling peckish?
 Grab a snack plate or pizza for sharing too.

 Marquis of Lorne